-The Ed.D. dissertation should demonstrate the Ed.D. candidate's ability to relate academic knowledge to the problems of professional practice.
+The Ed.D. dissertation is intended to demonstrate the Ed.D. candidate's ability to relate academic knowledge to the problems of professional practice.
 The dissertation should be characterized by the kind of synthesis of experiences that is the hallmark of a highly qualified professional.
 The demonstration of these qualities may take a variety of forms such as: (a) a field study; (b) a scholarly, original paper dealing with the interpretation and evaluation of the work of a particular writer whose findings have a significant bearing on any aspect of the educational enterprise where the significance has not been clearly indicated by earlier studies; or, (c) an analytic report demonstrating the student's ability to carry a project through from conceptualization to evaluation.
 (Graduate Faculty Action, February 15, 1973)

 The dissertation usually requires a year or more of study.
-Registration in thesis research hours for oncampus students, or by petition for credit in absentia, after the completion of the required 64 hours beyond the master's degree is optional.
+Registration in thesis research hours for on-campus students, or by petition for credit in absentia, after the completion of the required 64 hours beyond the master's degree is optional.
 This registration typically comes after the course work is completed and before the time limits are reached.
-The College of Education does not limit the number of thesis research hours a student can take, however, no more than four can be counted toward the Ed.D. credit requirements and at least 4 hours is expected.
+The College of Education does not limit the number of thesis research hours a student can take, however, no more than 16 can be counted toward the Ed.D. credit requirements and at least 4 hours is expected.

-At the time of deposit, students will need at least three copies of the dissertation in its final form: two for the Graduate College and one for the adviser.
+At the time of deposit, students will need at least three copies of the dissertation in its final form.
+In addition to the two copies required by the Graduate College, one copy of the dissertation in final form should be prepared for the adviser.